 WordPress Security should be a part of the website development process

-You woke up this morning and checked on your website to find the ultimate disaster; Your website had been hacked over night.
-Unfortunately, WordPress security is often not something that businesses consider when setting up their website.
+No body wants to wake up to find that their website had been hacked over night.
+WordPress security is often not something that businesses consider when setting up their website.

-These situations are not uncommon.
-A hacked WordPress website can cause damage to your business revenue.
-It also damages your reputation to your clients and competitors.
+A hacked WordPress website can cause damage to the reputation of your business to your clients.

 Why was MY website hacked?

-Everyone has probably asked this question.
-The first rule, do not take it as a personal attack against you.
+Everyone who has been hacked has probably asked this question.
+Rule #1, do not take it as a personal attack against you.

 There are a variety of reasons why your website was hacked.

 - WordPress themes or plugins required an update

 - A user used a weak password for their account